iron-io/docs/worker/reference/api/index.md

 * **start_date**: Limit the counts of tasks to those that were last modified after this time specified.
 Time should be formatted as the number of seconds since the Unix epoch.
 * **end_date**: Limit the counts of tasks to those that were last modified before this time specified.
 Time should be formatted as the number of seconds since the Unix epoch.

+If neither are specified, tasks run in the last 24 hours are considered.

 #### Response